zulip/zulip/docs/linters.md

 For relatively minor files like Markdown files and JSON fixtures, this is the extent of our checking.

+Finally, we're checking line length in Python code (and hope to extend this to other parts of the codebase soon).
+You can use `#ignorelinelength` for special cases where a very long line makes sense (e.g. a link in a comment to an extremely long URL).

 #### Python code

 The bulk of our Python linting gets outsourced to the "pyflakes" tool.
 We